What is Cloud Loopback?

 3. Add Cloud Loopback.
 Note that only one cloud loopback can be on at a time per session.

 5. Click Start.
 Wait for around 2 minutes, and you will see a Cloud Loopback 0 button appear.
-Click that button to launch it.
+If you entered the link, continue to step 8.
+Otherwise, Click that button to launch it and follow the next step.

 8. Go to your Session, click Control as Operator, and click the Cloud Loopback icon.